Unionindesign/COVID19_DataVis/README.md

 The three methods used will be:

-- Python with Jupyter Notebooks, Matplotlib, and gmaps for interactive heatmapping (See file: covid_analysis.ipynb)
+- Python with Jupyter Notebooks, Matplotlib, and gmaps for interactive heatmapping (be sure to enable widgets to view the heatmaps!
+They won't display the interactive version without this!)
 - Tableau to create interactive maps and dashboards (link below)
 - React application using D3 (or Plotly), Mapbox, with back-end powered by Flask and querying with GraphQL (coming soon!)

+Hosted Jupyter Notebook: See file covid_analysis.ipynb in this repository.
+An interactive version is viewable in Google Colab here: https://colab.research.google.com/github/Unionindesign/COVID19_DataVis/blob/master/covid_analysis.ipynb

 Tableau Public Workbook: https://public.tableau.com/profile/stephen.marshall5738#!/vizhome/COVID-19InteractiveDataVisualizationandMapping/COVID19-MicrosoftBingTracker

-Additionally, to prove my abilities using SQL and PostgreSQL with Amazon Redshift, I've also included a SQL directory showing a query that powers one of my company FareHarbor's dashboards for the onboarding team.
-This query is not related to the COVID dataset, which was available as a downloadable CSV so no SQL was necessary, or rather it was more efficient to pull this directly in a Pandas Dataframe.
+Additionally, to prove my abilities using SQL and PostgreSQL with Amazon Redshift, I've also included a SQL directory in this repository showing a query that powers one of my company FareHarbor's dashboards for the onboarding team.
+This query is not related to the COVID dataset, which was available as a downloadable CSV so no SQL was necessary, or rather it was more efficient to pull this directly into a Pandas Dataframe.